openedx/edx-documentation/en_us/install_operations/source/platform_releases/ginkgo.rst

 an existing installation of Open edX with the E-Commerce service, follow these steps to upgrade your Django Oscar installation.

+GRANT: There is only one detail here, and it is an optional step that most people will not need.
+Can you wordsmith the previous paragraph, and maybe we don't need this next section head?
+Also, isn't it the wrong level?

 *************************************
 guest_email Column Change
 *************************************